George

 Europe has a set of primary interests,

-Hence she must be engaged in frequent controversies,
+she must be engaged in frequent controversies, the causes

-the causes of which are essentially foreign to our
+of which are essentially foreign to our concerns.
+Hence,

-concerns.
-Hence, therefore, it must be unwise in us
+therefore, it must be unwise in us to implicate ourselves,

-to implicate ourselves, by artificial ties, in the
+by artificial ties, in the ordinary vicissitudes of

-ordinary vicissitudes of her politics, or the ordinary
+her politics, or the ordinary combinations and collisions

 Our detached and distant situation invites

-the period is not far off, when we may defy material
+is not far off, when we may defy material injury from

-injury from external annoyance; when we may take such
+external annoyance; when we may take such an attitude

-an attitude as will cause the neutrality, we may at
+as will cause the neutrality, we may at any time resolve

 Why forego the advantages of so peculiar